-The UE shall measure CPICH Ec/Io and CPICH RSCP at least every (Ncarrier-1) * TmeasureFDD (see table 4.1) for inter-frequency cells that are identified and measured according to the measurement rules.
-The parameter Ncarrier is the number of carriers used for FDD cells.
+The UE shall measure CPICH Ec/Io and CPICH RSCP at least every Nnorm, inter * TmeasureFDD for the normal performance group carriers and Nreduced, inter * 6 * TmeasureFDD (see table 4.1) for the reduced performance group carriers for inter-frequency cells that are identified and measured according to the measurement rules.
+The parameter Nnorm, inter is the number of carriers in the normal performance group and Nreduced, inter is the number of carriers in the reduced performance group used for FDD cells.
 The UE shall filter CPICH Ec/Io and CPICH RSCP measurements of each measured inter-frequency cell using at least 2 measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by at least TmeasureFDD/2.

-If CPICH Ec/Io is used as measurement quantity for cell reselection, the filtering shall be such that the UE shall be capable of evaluating that an already identified inter-frequency cell has met the reselection criteria in [1] within (Ncarrier-1) * TevaluateFDD (see table 4.1) from the moment the inter-frequency cell met the reselection criteria by at least 3 dB provided that Treselection timer is set to zero.
-For non-identified inter-frequency cells, the filtering shall be such that the UE shall be capable of evaluating that inter-frequency cell has met the reselection criteria in [1] within 30 s from the moment the inter-frequency cell met the reselection criteria by at least 3 dB provided that Treselection timer is set to zero.
+If CPICH Ec/Io is used as measurement quantity for cell reselection, the filtering shall be such that the UE shall be capable of evaluating that an already identified inter-frequency cell has met the reselection criteria in [1] within Nnorm, inter * TevaluateFDD for the normal performance group carriers and Nreduced, inter * 6 * TmeasureFDD (see table 4.1) for the reduced performance group carriers from the moment the inter-frequency cell met the reselection criteria by at least 3 dB provided that Treselection timer is set to zero.
+For non-identified inter-frequency cells, the filtering shall be such that the UE shall be capable of evaluating that inter-frequency cell belonging to the normal performance group has met the reselection criteria in [1] within 30 s and inter-frequency cell belonging to the reduced performance group has met the reselection criteria in [1] within 180 s from the moment the inter-frequency cell met the reselection criteria by at least 3 dB provided that Treselection timer is set to zero.

-If CPICH RSCP is used as measurement quantity for cell reselection, the filtering shall be such that the UE shall be capable of evaluating that an already identified inter-frequency cell has met the reselection criteria in [1] within (Ncarrier-1) * TevaluateFDD from the moment the inter-frequency cell met the reselection criteria by at least 5 dB dB for reselection based on ranking, or [6]dB for reselection based on absolute priorities provided that Treselection timer is set to zero.
-For non-identified inter-frequency cells, the filtering shall be such that the UE shall be capable of evaluating that inter-frequency cell has met the reselection criteria in [1] within 30 s from the moment the inter-frequency cell met the reselection criteria by at least 5 dB dB for reselection based on ranking, or [6]dB for reselection based on absolute priorities provided that Treselection timer is set to zero.
+If CPICH RSCP is used as measurement quantity for cell reselection, the filtering shall be such that the UE shall be capable of evaluating that an already identified inter-frequency cell has met the reselection criteria in [1] within Nnorm, inter * TevaluateFDD for the normal performance group carriers and Nreduced, inter * 6 * TevaluateFDD for the reduced performance group carriers from the moment the inter-frequency cell met the reselection criteria by at least 5 dB for reselection based on ranking, or [6]dB for reselection based on absolute priorities provided that Treselection timer is set to zero.
+For non-identified inter-frequency cells, the filtering shall be such that the UE shall be capable of evaluating that inter-frequency cell belonging to the normal performance group has met the reselection criteria in [1] within 30 s and inter-frequency cell belonging to the reduced performance group has met the reselection criteria in [1] within 180 s from the moment the inter-frequency cell met the reselection criteria by at least 5 dB dB for reselection based on ranking, or [6]dB for reselection based on absolute priorities provided that Treselection timer is set to zero.

 If Treselection timer has a non zero value and the inter-frequency cell meets the reselection criteria in [1], the UE shall evaluate this inter-frequency cell for the Treselection time.
 If this cell fulfils the reselection criteria within this duration, then the UE shall reselect that cell.